January 22, 2026

 This isn’t theory or hearsay — it’s a pattern I’ve seen unravel logistics plans from the warehouse floor to the bottom line.
 Systems built around pallet loads and truck-based rates don’t account for the granular, dimensional, and surcharge-driven pricing models of parcel carriers.
 The result?
 Penalties, audits, and surprises no operator wants.

-In this article, I’ll break down why LTL thinking doesn’t translate to parcel shipping, how it leads to unexpected fees, and what practical steps operators can take to align their parcel practices with carrier realities — keeping cost, service, and scale in balance.
+In this article, I’ll break down why LTL thinking doesn’t translate to parcel shipping, how it leads to unexpected fees, and what practical steps operators can take to align their parcel practices with carrier realities.

 Understanding the Structural Differences Between LTL and Parcel Modes